-In 2020, tutoring has become essential to many low-income children if they want to succeed.
-With tutoring, our students will have the opportunity to make academic strides while compensating for the challenges faced at school (socio-economic, language, and cultural barriers to name a few).
-Even children labeled as “behavior problems” in a classroom tend to function well one-on-one, because, frequently, acting out is a defense to hide academic weakness.
+Tutoring is essential for the success of many low-income children.
+In 2020, Community Storehouse started providing tutoring and mentoring for students in the Keller, Northwest, Argyle and Carroll ISD's.
+With mentoring, our students will have the opportunity to make academic strides while compensating for the challenges faced at school (socio-economic, language, and cultural barriers to name a few).
 Tutoring provides a consistent, nurturing environment with role models who value education.

-Currently, Community Storehouse provides a free, individual tutoring opportunity for a limited number of qualified, low-income children, in grades 1-5.
+Currently, Community Storehouse provides a free, individual mentoring opportunity for a limited number of qualified, low-income children, in grades 1-8.
 The focus is on grade-level skills for reading and mathematics and the skills essential for academic success.
-In January 2021, the program will expand to include grades 6-8.
-Tutoring for high-school students will open September 2021.
-The tutoring program is offered on-site in the Achievement Center.
-Tutoring hours are offered Monday-Thursday 4:30pm- 6:30pm and every Saturday from 9am-12:00pm.
+The tutoring program is offered on-site in the Achievement Center at the Community Storehouse.
+Tutoring hours are offered Monday-Thursday 4:30-5:30pm and 5:30-6:30pm.

 Please email firstname.lastname@example.org if you have any questions.